Globular cluster: Mass segregation, luminosity and core collapse

-In most Milky Way clusters the surface brightness of a globular cluster as a function of decreasing distance to the core first increases, then levels off at a distance typically 1–2 parsecs from the core.
+In most Milky Way clusters, the surface brightness of a globular cluster as a function of decreasing distance to the core first increases, then levels off at a distance typically 1–2 parsecs from the core.
 About 20% of the globular clusters have undergone a process termed "core collapse".
-In such a cluster the luminosity increases steadily all the way to the core region.
+The luminosity in such a cluster increases steadily all the way to the core region.

-Models of globular clusters predict core collapse occurs when the more massive stars in a globular cluster encounter their less massive counterparts.
+Models of globular clusters predict that core collapse occurs when the more massive stars in a globular cluster encounter their less massive counterparts.
 Over time, dynamic processes cause individual stars to migrate from the center of the cluster to the outside, resulting in a net loss of kinetic energy from the core region and leading the region's remaining stars to occupy a more compact volume.
 When this gravothermal instability occurs, the central region of the cluster becomes densely crowded with stars, and the surface brightness of the cluster forms a power-law cusp.
 A massive black hole at the core could also result in a luminosity cusp.
-Over a long time this leads to a concentration of massive stars near the core, a phenomenon called mass segregation.
+Over a long time, this leads to a concentration of massive stars near the core, a phenomenon called mass segregation.

 The dynamical heating effect of binary star systems works to prevent an initial core collapse of the cluster.
 When a star passes near a binary system, the orbit of the latter pair tends to contract, releasing energy.
 Only after this primordial supply of energy is exhausted can a deeper core collapse proceed.
 In contrast, the effect of tidal shocks as a globular cluster repeatedly passes through the plane of a spiral galaxy tends to significantly accelerate core collapse.